Keeping Dronedesk affordable

 Dronedesk is what's termed a "bootstrap startup" which means the project is entirely self-funded by me with no external investors whatsoever.
 That's a bit of a double-edged sword in that it means that we run on a tight budget.
 There's no swanky parties at Christmas or expensive business lunches here.
 No chance.

-But the incredibly positive benefit of bootstrapping is that I'm not answerable to anyone except our users.
+But the incredibly positive benefit of bootstrapping is that I'm not answerable to anyone except Dronedesk's users.

-I can steer the development of Dronedesk in the direction users want it to go instead of in the direction that would give investors the best return on their money.
+I can steer the development in the direction users want it to go instead of in the direction that would give investors the best return on their money.

 I find that liberating and exciting and I believe it means I can continue to deliver a product that's sustainable, ever-improving and genuinely useful to its users.
 Forever.